 Bernard Rhie is Associate Professor English whose specializations in romanticism, phenomenology, and literary theory, have led to research and teaching that engage the intersections of Zen practice, American Literature, and the self and subjectivity.
 He is also interested in Asian American Literature, Buddhism in the West, the influence of Buddhism on American Literature and culture, and contemplative education.

-In addition to facilitating the regular weekly First 3 lunches, Magnus, Phoebe, and Bernie also help coordinate the NFD all-faculty lunches.
+In addition to facilitating the regular weekly First 3 lunches, Phoebe, Nicole, and Bernie also help coordinate the NFD all-faculty lunches.

 First3 Weekly Lunches for New Faculty